ankorstore/yokai-showroom/grpc-demo/README.md

 | `TransformAndSplitText` | streaming | Transforms and splits a given text using a given transformer |

 This demo application also provides [reflection](https://ankorstore.github.io/yokai/modules/fxgrpcserver/#reflection) and [health check ](https://ankorstore.github.io/yokai/modules/fxgrpcserver/#health-check) services.

+### Authentication

+This demo application provides example [authentication interceptors](internal/interceptor/authentication.go).

+You can enable authentication in the application [configuration file](configs/config.yaml) with `config.authentication.enabled=true`.

+If enabled, you need to provide the secret configured in `config.authentication.secret` as request `authorization` metadata.

 ### Examples